 The Spanish economic newspaper “Expansión” released a León Fernando del Canto’s article “The Brexit: the juridical catastrophe” that analysed the Brexit’s legal consequences and how London could minimize the dropout’s effects.

-It have been also addressed this dropout’s consequences in the City of London because numerous businesses and international bodies are looking for options to relocate that would mean a chance for other European financial (Brexit’s consequences: ¿fail or chance?) centres, and in the fiscal and M&A sector as well where the freeze of investments funds due to the Brexit are the bad news while the new merged Middle East’s major bank after the UAE’s two main banks merging is the good one (“Short-term double or quits on M&A and taxation” and “Bankxit: Spanish banks getting out of Europe“), apart from the threat of issuing sanctions to Spain for not achieving its public deficit’s goal (“Possible sanctions to Spain for breaching the deficit and Brexit’s impact: bad times for investors and taxpayers“)
+It have been also addressed this dropout’s consequences in the City of London because numerous businesses and international bodies are looking for options to relocate that would mean a chance for other European financial (Brexit’s consequences: ¿fail or chance?) centres, and in the fiscal and M&A sector as well where the freeze of investments funds due to the Brexit are the bad news while the new merged Middle East’s major bank after the UAE’s two main banks merging is the good one (“Short-term double or quits on M&A and taxation” and “Bankxit: Spanish banks getting out of Europe“), apart from the threat of issuing sanctions to Spain for not achieving its public deficit’s goal.

 On the CJEU’s Advocate General’s statement with regard to floor-clauses have been written by our expert partner María Arcenegui Siemens in her article “Limiting retroactivity in mortgage-floor clauses is the new bailout for Spanish Banks“.
 There is no average point: if the European Court do not allow these floor-clauses’ retroactivity, the Spanish banks disbursement will be huge but if it does not so, the Spanish banks’ saved amounts will equalise this decision to a new banking bailout.